ken85rose/Chisel/README.md

 - Never use images for UI

 ## To-Do:
+- If dist is not in .gitignore, build before every commit
 - Test git tasks and move to boilerplate
 - Recycle one off modal elements (things like error messages)
 - Form validation: js